aztfmod/terraform-addons-caf/README.md

 # terraform-addons-caf

+> :warning: This solution, offered by the Open-Source community, will no longer receive contributions from Microsoft.

-CAF Modules for DevOps Orchestrators
+Azure Terraform SRE Modules for DevOps Orchestrators